Mountain Road. 12x16, oil on linen panel. 2015-2017

 I occasionally go through this discarded work to see what can be salvaged.
 In most cases I end up reusing the canvases and starting over, but sometimes it feels like a painting can be worth fixing.
 This is one of those.

-What seemed like an easy thing to paint became a two year odyssey of missteps and blind alleys as it exposed, one by one, weaknesses in the composition, my technique and my design vision.
+What seemed like an easy thing to paint became a two year odyssey of missteps and blind alleys as it exposed, one by one, weaknesses in the original composition, my technique and my design vision.

 Once I did that, many of the design decisions became easier to make—they were no longer driven by a manipulation of elements to create a tableau, instead they became motivated by the need to evoke the feeling of the space.

-This one painting, more than any other, made me change the way I think about landscapes.
+And that's why this painting, more than any other, made me change the way I think about landscapes.